startuppartnerabhishek/pynvme/README.pensando.txt

 (3) Installation:
     PYNVME_ROOT_DIR$ ./install.sh

-    Installation setups up SPDK and other dependencies to create a working build-and-run environment.
+    Installation sets up SPDK and other dependencies to create a working build-and-run environment.

 ===================================